mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 “I know the vending machines have them,” Sam said.
 He looked up places on his phone.
 It looked like there was a vending machine at the Wilk, so we walked there.

-No one could go wrong with cookies ‘n cream anything, but a water bottle-sized drink that costed 2.25…  “It tastes good,” I said.
+No one could go wrong with cookies ‘n cream anything, but a water bottle-sized drink that costed $2.25…  “It tastes good,” I said.
 “I don’t think it’s to die for though.”

-“I could buy chocolate milk at Walmart for much cheaper, and it tastes the same,” Sam said.
+“I could buy chocolate milk at Walmart for much cheaper, and it basically tastes the same,” Sam said.
 “At least you can tell your sister-in-law that you finally tried cookies ‘n cream milk.”

 Afterwards, we took the Myers-Briggs personality test together.
 Sam said he had taken it a few times and that he always got INTJ.
 That was what he got this time around as well, and I was ISFJ like last time.
 We each read the personality descriptions.
 The “romantic relationships” section stated that INTJs were pretty difficult when it came to romance.